Nutmeg: a touch of aromatic spice

 Other alternatives

 If you’re looking for alternatives to nutmeg there are several spices that can provide similar flavor profiles or aromas.
-Try using, cinnamon, allspice, cloves, giver or cardamon.
+Try using, cinnamon, allspice, cloves, ginger or cardamon.
 Remember that these alternatives may have their own distinct flavors and aromas.
 Therefore the result may vary slightly from the original recipe.
 It’s always a good idea to start with a smaller amount and adjust according to your taste preferences.

 Have a look at our substitutes section for ideas on what you can use in place of Nutmeg.